-FINANCIAL RESULTS OF THE PKO BANK POLSKI SA GROUP3
+3. FINANCIAL RESULTS OF PKO BANK POLSKI SA4

 On 31 October 2014 the legal merger of Nordea Bank Polska SA with PKO Bank Polski SA occurred.
 Data disclosed in this chapter include data of acquired bank.
-Detailed information on the above mentioned acquisition has been described in the explanatory note no. 3 to Consolidated financial statements of PKO Bank Polski SA for the year ended 31 December 2014.
+Detailed information on above mentioned acquisition has been described in the explanatory note no. 3 to Standalone Financial Statements of PKO Bank Polski SA for the year ended 31 December 2014.